wittyCode/ts-orm-benchmark/README.md

 by order of current priority (subject to change):

-1. add documentation about methodology, benchmark data model and ways to configure it
+1. improve documentation about intent, methodology and configuration
 2. add Prisma implementation of repositories for first real comparison of performance
+3. add count as field for the report join query to check how easy aggregation and projection can be combined (in prisma it seems to just be adding _count https://www.prisma.io/docs/orm/prisma-client/queries/relation-queries#relation-count)
 3. Check and compare with Prisma experimental feature that actually joins data correctly
 4. implement parallelism to be able to simulate multiple clients accessing the db at the same time, at least for READ queries, since that is a more realistic use-case than heavy inserts/updates at the same time - later also parallel inserts can be included
 5. updated_at_utc update trigger in drizzle